Memorial Page - NFA Class of 1960

 Surviving are two daughters, Jodi Judson of Saugerties and June Eillenberger of Oregon; two brothers, Roy Judson, Jr. of Hurley and Gerald Judson of Newburgh; one granddaughter, Nikki Green.

-Surviving are two sons, Frank E. Kobes of Walden, NY and Charles J. Kobes of Odessa, TX; two sisters, Catherine Kania of St. Petersburg, FL and Lorraine Muollo of Wallkill, NY; one brother, Frank Kania, Jr. of Berkshire, NY; three granddaughters, Fallon and Tara Kobes of Odessa, TX and Nicole Kobes of Walden, NY; three grandsons, Frank Kobes, Jr. of Walden, NY; Josef and Jack Kobes of Odessa, TX.
+Surviving are two sons, Frank E. Kobes of Walden and Charles J. Kobes of Odessa, TX; two sisters, Catherine Kania of St. Petersburg, FL and Lorraine Muollo of Wallkill; one brother, Frank Kania, Jr. of Berkshire, NY; three granddaughters, Fallon and Tara Kobes of Odessa, TX and Nicole Kobes of Walden; three grandsons, Frank Kobes, Jr. of Walden; Josef and Jack Kobes of Odessa, TX.

 Kniffin, Gary L.